kwasniew/hyperbook/manuscript/ch1.md

 * integrate with 3rd party libraries
 * render frontend views on the server
 * deploy your code to production
-* appreciate the benefits of minimalist approach to software development
+* appreciate the benefits of minimalist approach to software development that lands you in a "pit of success"

 ## Introducing the problem